 - Shopify is great for businesses that want to sell in-store alongside an online store, as it’s paired with the providers top tier ecommerce website builder.
 However, it lacks any hardware options that are compatible with the software.

-- Epos Now is another excellent tool for small businesses, as it offers a hardware terminal and access to software for an upfront cost with no monthly fee.
+- Epos Now is another excellent tool for small businesses with large inventory, thanks to bulk uploading tools.
 However, it was one of the hardest to use interfaces in our research and it offers fewer help and support options than competitors.

 - Lightspeed Retail shines as one of the better options for customer engagement tools, making it perfect for businesses that want to grow to multiple locations.
 It’s hardware options are limited, though, with no customer-facing solutions.